 For a two-sample t-test, you can calculate the common population variance to determine whether or not you should assume equal variances.
 You firstly square the standard deviation of each of the samples to get their sample variances.
 Next, divide the larger sample variance by the smaller.
 If the result is less than 3 we can assume a ‘common population variance’, otherwise we should use the two-sample t-test assuming unequal variances.

-An alternative is to use the f-statistic of the two samples to compare variances.
+An alternative is to use the f-distribution to compare variances, using the f-statistic of the two samples.
 The F.TEST function does this in Excel, if the result is greater than alpha we can assume a common variance between them.

 The pooled estimate for common variance can also be calculated.
 It gives us a common variance for both the samples, the result will lie between the two variances but may be weighted closer to the sample with the most observations.